 - Lightfoot represented a group of Potentially Responsible Parties in a CERCLA cost-recovery action involving an abandoned lead-smelting facility that was listed on the National Priorities List.

-- Lightfoot represented the defendants in a toxic tort case involving PCB contamination in Anniston, Alabama, which spawned two different downstream lake class actions, numerous consolidated mass tort actions and resulted in the largest and longest-running trial in Alabama history.
-The case involved more than 3,500 plaintiffs, many claiming both personal injury and property damage.
-The case went before the Alabama Supreme Court on three separate occasions before and during trial, and the jury trial lasted more than 19 months in the Circuit Court of Calhoun County in 2002-2003.
-Over 500 separate verdicts were returned during the course of the trial, and with 3,000 claims still being tried, the case settled in August 2003 for an amount significantly less than the plaintiffs' pretrial demand of more than $1 billion.
+- Lightfoot represented the defendants in a series of toxic tort cases involving PCB contamination in Anniston, Alabama, which spawned two different downstream lake class actions, numerous consolidated mass tort actions and resulted in the largest and longest-running trial in Alabama history.
+That trial involved more than 3,500 plaintiffs, many claiming both personal injury and property damage.
+That case went before the Alabama Supreme Court on three separate occasions before and during trial, and the jury trial lasted more than 19 months in the Circuit Court of Calhoun County.
+More than 500 separate verdicts were returned during the course of the trial, and the trial included jury and non-jury claims.
+The case settled for an amount significantly less than the plaintiffs’ pretrial demand of more than $1 billion.
 There were approximately 30,000 additional cases brought by individuals and businesses alleging injuries from PCB contamination in Anniston, Alabama.
 One case involving three individuals alleging exposure to PCBs caused specific personal injuries was tried to a defense verdict in Federal Court.
 Another case involving five individuals alleging exposure to PCBs caused their diabetes was tried to a defense verdict in Alabama State Court.
 Lightfoot continues to represent the current owner of the manufacturing facility in fulfilling its obligations under a federal consent order governing the remediation of portions of the Anniston area under the federal Superfund law.

 - Lightfoot has represented several textile manufacturers in environmental litigation involving discharges of treated wastewater.